evelyn-takyi/Microbiome-Workshop/Analysis with QIIME2/Microbiome_Workshop:QIIME2.md

 ## Understanding QIIME2 files

 ```
-QIIME2 uses two different file types that contain the data and metadata from an analysis: .qza files are data files while .qzv files are visualizations.
+QIIME2 uses two different file types that contain the data and metadata from an analysis:

+.qza files are data files

+.qzv files are visualizations

 The authors of QIIME2 call these data files “data artifacts” to indicate that they are objects containing data and metadata about an experiment.
 It is really just a zip file containing a specially formatted directory with data and metadata.
 You can see what type of data is contained in a data file with the command qiime tools peek filename.qza.
 ```